wenbert/nodejs-express-tutorial/README.md

 <script src="/js/bootstrap.min.js"></script>
 ```

-Now, we could download each one of those files.
+We could download each one of those files.
 But we'd rather be using NPM.

 So...
 ```
 $ npm install bootstrap jquery popper.js --save
 ```

-Now that would install those libraries into `node_modules`.
-Now believe it or not, we just copy those manually to the `public/css` and `public/js` folders.
+That would install those libraries into `node_modules`.
+Believe it or not, we just copy those manually to the `public/css` and `public/js` folders.
 Copy the `node_modules/bootstrap/dist`  and `node_modules/jquery/dist`.

 But that doesn't make sense.
 Because we would have to copy dependencies.
 For example, `popper`.
 WTF.